symfony/symfony-docs/bundles/best_practices.rst

   bundles are published under the MIT license, but you can `choose any license`_;
 * ``Resources/doc/index.rst``: The root file for the Bundle documentation.

-The depth of sub-directories should be kept to the minimum for most used classes and files (two levels maximum).
+The depth of subdirectories should be kept to a minimum for the most used classes and files.
+Two levels is the maximum.

 The bundle directory is read-only.
 If you need to write temporary files, store them under the ``cache/`` or ``log/`` directory of the host application.
 Tools can generate files in the bundle directory structure, but only if the generated files are going to be part of the repository.

 The following classes and files have specific emplacements (some are mandatory and others are just conventions followed by most developers):

 ===============================  =============================  ================